b-io/io.barras/python/neptune/nmath/README.md

 # ♆ NEPTUNE

 **NEPTUNE** is a set of **Python libraries** intended to facilitate Python development.
-The library **nstats** contains statistical utility functions; among them:
+The library **nmath** contains mathematical utility functions; among them:

 * wrappers around common statistical distributions (including normal, binomial and poisson).

-NEPTUNE is based on popular libraries like pandas, plotly and scipy.
+NEPTUNE is based on popular libraries like numpy, pandas, plotly and scipy.

 ## Install